 The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI.
 These are as follows:

-A converter and validator is available at http://server1.nlp.insight-centre.org/gwn-converter/
+All of these formats are considered equivalent.
+A converter and validator are available at http://server1.nlp.insight-centre.org/gwn-converter/

 The XML is specified by the following DTD.
 An example is given here: